Dalai Lama: 14th Dalai Lama

 With the aim of launching guerrilla operations against the Chinese, the Central Intelligence Agency funded the Dalai Lama's administration with US$1.7 million a year in the 1960s.
-In 2001 the 14th Dalai Lama ceded his partial power over the government to an elected parliament of selected Tibetan exiles.
-His original goal was full independence for Tibet, but by the late 1980s he was seeking high-level autonomy instead.
-He continued to seek greater autonomy from China, but Dolma Gyari, deputy speaker of the parliament-in-exile, stated: "If the middle path fails in the short term, we will be forced to opt for complete independence or self-determination as per the UN charter".
+In 2001, the 14th Dalai Lama ceded his partial power over the government to an elected parliament of Tibetan exiles.
+His original goal was full independence for Tibet, but by the late 1980s he sought high-level autonomy instead.
+He continued to seek greater autonomy from China, but Dolma Gyari, deputy speaker of the parliament-in-exile, said: "If the middle path fails in the short term, we will be forced to opt for complete independence or self-determination as per the UN charter".